Skip to main content

 Please check that i am dead before burying me.

 So he came up with the name as a preemptive strike.
-Hitting them off
+Hitting them off would likely do the trick, he thought.

 Content with his strategy he could relax.